-Hmm, this would be funny if this wasn't a serious topic impacting more or less all of us right now, in particular women and girls.
+Hmm, that would be funny question if this wasn't a serious topic impacting more or less all of us right now, in particular women and girls.
 So...

 You'll find some interesting YouTube videos on this